Network Audits, Data and Voice Network Cabling

-Prevent network bottleneck with expertly designed network and certified cabling
+Prevent network bottleneck with expertly designed networks and certified cabling

-IDN possesses the design expertise, necessary experience, and installation know-how for your structured cabling network in Waukesha, Milwaukee, Racine, Kenosha, Chicago, or surrounding areas.
+The professionals at IDN can help audit your networks and perform information systems auditing to find bottlenecks and eliminate misconfigurations.
+IDN delivers design expertise, experience, and installation know-how for your structured cabling network in Waukesha, Milwaukee, Racine, Kenosha, Chicago, or surrounding areas.
 We specialize in Cat5, Cat5e, Cat6, CAT6a, Indoor Wireless, Outdoor Wireless and Fiber Optic cabling installations.

 Our team of computer network engineers work closely with you to produce a quality computer network optimized for performance and reliability.